-Ppb or ug/l- Parts per billion or micrograms per liter: one ounce in 7,350,000 gallons of water ppm or mg/l- Parts per million or milligrams per liter: one ounce in 7.350 gallons of water mrem:millirems per year; a measure of radiation absorbed by the nd: Not detected. n/a: Not applicable.
+Ppb or ug/l- Parts per billion or micrograms per liter: or one ounce in 7,350,000 gallons of water.

+ppm or mg/l- Parts per million or milligrams per liter: or one ounce in 7,350 gallons of water.

+mrem: millirems per year; a measure of radiation absorbed by the hodv nd: Not detected.

-PCi/I - Picocuries per liter, Measurement of the natural rate of disintegration of radioactive contaminants in water (also beta particles)
+PCi/I - Picocuries per liter, Measurement of the natural rate of disintegration of radioactive contaminants in water. (also beta particles)